-Please refer to RRS action plan and note that at our accreditation visit on Thursday 5th July 2018 we were awarded silver accreditation
+Please refer to RRS action plan and note that our accreditation visit to be assessed for silver will take place Thursday 5th July 2018.

 9. Monitoring arrangements

 The governing review committee of the governing board and headteacher will update the equality information we publish, at least every year.